GrosSacASac/FWWE/Specifications.md

         * [Yslow rules](https://developer.yahoo.com/performance/rules.html)
     4. Minify all text files
     5. Send to the public servers
+        * Perhaps Use browserify and grunt to automate this tasks
     6. Wait until the construction branch has made significant changes and go to 1.

 ###File naming